The total art of Vincent Mengin

 Patchwork of inspirations

 Lovers of local landscapes will undoubtedly appreciate the work of Jean-Paul Apataudé.
-This self-taught artist demonstrates his sensitivity to tropical light in his realistic landscapes of his island.
+This self-taught artist demonstrates a fine sensitivity to tropical light in his realistic landscapes of his island.
 Gérard Joly illustrates Reunion Island in his seascapes and windswept painted landscapes.
 Somewhere between abstraction and figuration, the painter succeeds in making us smell the foam of the waves and the volcanic vapors.